How To Assemble A Veggie Tray On A Budget

 Get a coupon: Look for Lighthouse Homestyle Ranch dressing in the produce section of your grocery store.
 Grab a coupon for Lighthouse Dressing by signing up for their newsletter.

-3: Prep Your Own Veggies
+3: Save Money By Prepping Your Own Veggies

 Ready-prepped vegetables at the grocery store are certainly convenient – but they also cost more.
-To save money, purchase whole vegetables and cut/prep them yourself.
+Grocers will price these ready-to-eat veggies at a huge markup.
+Don’t fall for it!

 Pro tip: Cut vegetables into smaller, bite-sized pieces.
 This will help fill up your platter – and is easier for your guests to nibble on.